OwenCochell/Kahoot-Bot/README.md

 >apt install python3

-For windows users, you can download python [Here](https://www.python.org/downloads/)
+For windows users, you can download python [Here](https://www.python.org/downloads/) (be sure to select "add python to system PATH during the instillation, or else you will have to add it to the PATH manualy, which is a HUGE pain)

 You must also have the selenium module installed.
 This can be installed with command: